Namespacing SSH Credentials with Git

 look at the high-level overview of the process.
 We begin by explaining the meaning of a ssh namespace, then outline

-the general flow of the process, including the call stack layers of both git
+the general flow of the process, including the call stack layers of both git and ssh.
+If you want to skip this

 overview and begin setting up your namespaces, you can jump to the next section.